 CLAUDIA MARTÍNEZ GARAY, THE LEFTOVERS, 2016, COURTESY OF THE ARTIST AND GINSBERG GALERÍA, LIMA, WITH SUPPORT BY RIJKSAKADEMIE VAN BEELDENDE KUNSTEN, AMSTERDAM, PHOTO: ARTURO KAMEYA

 The New Museum Triennial is traditionally global, and the 2018 edition is no exception.
 “Given the place America is at this moment, the international aspect became really a guiding principle for us,” Carrion-Murayari says.
-This will be the first time many of these artists will be showing in the US or even outside their own countries, and only eight are from or work in North America.
+This is the first time many of these artists are showing in the US or even outside their own countries, and only eight are from or work in North America.

 CURATOR GARY CARRION-MURAYARI.
 PHOTO: SCOTT RUDD

 Nyaude is not alone in exhibiting lush canvases.
 “There’s an expectation that political work is going to be purely conceptual and dematerialised,” says Carrion-Murayari.
 “For younger artists that isn’t necessarily the case anymore.
 Painting, sculpture and even short videos that adopt forms of popular media are acceptable and even preferable strategies for dealing with urgent political issues.”